 Southern Regional Technical College strives to provide reasonable, quality services/accommodations based upon the nature of the disability.

 The type of service/accommodation provided will not be disruptive and will not fundamentally alter the nature of the program.
 Services available may include: registration assistance, campus orientation, career exploration, test modification, recording/enlarging reading materials, accessible parking, information and referral to campus and community support services, counseling, special equipment, and architectural accessibility.
-Students are encouraged to request accommodations prior to beginning school.
+Students are encouraged to request accommodations prior to beginning class.

 If you are a student with a documented learning or a physical disability, accommodations may be appropriate and arranged after the steps listed below have been taken.
 Students must self-identify and request assistance.
 To get the process underway, this check-list should be helpful.